 The presence of Austropuccinia psidii in Florida for at least 30 years (Loope 2009) greatly complicates the regulatory situation, since an organism that is already in the country cannot be treated as a “quarantine pest” unless there is an “official control program” targeting the pest.

+Although import of foliage and live plants in the Myrtaceae is now banned, accidental or deliberate smuggling of plants or plant parts remains a threat.
+Because there are thousands of species in the family, agricultural inspectors may not be able to identify plants or foliage if included in a shipment.
 Other possible pathways for movement of Austropuccinia rust are trade in live plants or wood products with bark.
 The source material could originate from the pathogen’s native range in South America or from any of the many places to which the pathogen has been introduced, including Central America, Florida, California, Australia, or various countries in Asia.

 Imports of wood packaging, logs, and lumber involving tropical hardwood species (including Eucalyptus) into Hawai`i must be debarked or fumigated (Code of Federal Regulations – 7 CFR 319.40-5).
 Imports of most living plants are subject only to inspection (Code of Federal Regulations – 7 CFR319.37).
 The tiny size of the rust spores makes detection during inspection unlikely unless the plant is displaying symptoms of the disease.